Hemmingsson/FacePause/README.md

  </a>
  <br> <br>

- Or manually donwload it [here](https://github.com/Hemmingsson/Face-Pause/releases/download/0.1/FacePause.zip) and follow the steps [here](https://github.com/Hemmingsson/Face-Pause#load-the-extension-in-chrome)
+Or you can download this [release](https://github.com/Hemmingsson/Face-Pause/releases/download/0.1/FacePause.zip) and load it as an unpacked extension.

 ## Notice